-I fished in Alaska from the time I was 17 until I was well into my 40's.
-And across all those years, one of the things that most impressed me is the way our "Last Frontier" continues to fire the imaginations of young people.
-Just as it famously did during the Gold Rush, Alaska still lures the restless, the unorthodox and the ambitious.
-And the good news is that it still rewards them with amazing adventures, great financial opportunities, and lifelong friendships.
+I fished in Alaska from the time I was seventeen until I was well into my forties, and across all those years, one of the things that most impressed me is the way our "Last Frontier" continues to fire young people's imaginations.
+Just as it famously did during the Gold Rush, Alaska still lures the restless, the unorthodox, and the ambitious.
+The good news is that it still rewards them with amazing adventures, great financial opportunities, and lifelong friendships.
 Friendships forged through shared adventures and challenges well-met.

-I was fortunate enough to grow up in Seattle, Washington, "the upper-left hand corner" of the United States.
-For me, Alaska was a less-distant dream than it was for kids from Maine or Florida, Arizona or Texas.
-Some of them still made it up there, of course, and I even met crew members from as far away as Wales and Israel during my time on Alaskan fishing boats.
-But these were truly exceptional people; unorthodox in the extreme, you might say.
+I was fortunate enough to grow up in Seattle, Washington, "the upper-left-hand corner" of the United States.
+For me, Alaska was less of a distant dream than it was for kids from Maine, Florida, Arizona, or Texas.
+Some of them still made it up there, of course, and I even met crew members from as far away as Wales and Israel during my time on Alaskan fishing boats, but these were truly exceptional people; unorthodox in the extreme, you might say.
 Exceedingly restless.

 Getting to Alaska

 But what about recent high school graduates just looking for a start or college students who need to pay tuition and buy books to further their dreams?
 What about all those millions of people who watch "Deadliest Catch" on the Discovery Channel and suddenly feel the pull of the sea?
 A lot of them think about heading up to Alaska to work on a fishing boat, too.
 They have some vague concept of fantastic scenery and big money, but they don't have any idea how to proceed.
 If you're one of those people, how do you go about getting to Alaska and making some money?